gbmhunter/blog/content/electronics/communication-protocols/usb-protocol/usb-charging-and-power-delivery/_index.md

 ## Overview

 As more and more devices communicate over USB, the same devices are also being designed to be powered/charged over USB (removing the need for a second cable!).
 It started of with low power devices drawing power from the bus voltage, and has progressed to specific standards being implement to address the issue of charging power hungry devices (e.g. laptops) over the same USB cables.
-Many companies have implemented "quick charge" capabilitieis over USB cables, but the USB Implementators Forum (USB-IF) hopes to standardize charging with the more recent USB Power Delivery standard.
+Many companies have implemented "quick charge" capabilities over USB cables, but the USB Implementers Forum (USB-IF) hopes to standardize charging with the more recent USB Power Delivery standard.

 USB _power delivery_ (PD) is a **communication protocol and power transfer service designed to work with the USB Type-C connector**.
 Without PD, USB Type-C connectors can provide 5V at 3A (15W).
 PD allows a power source and sink to communicate with each other and negotiate a **higher voltage and/or current, up to maximum of 20V at 5A (240W)**[^usb-org-usb-pd].
 Using Type-C cables to power things is becoming increasingly popular, and the EU has mandated that from 2024 most personal electronic equipment must come with a Type-C charging port[^consumer-org-eus-charging-port-rules].
-And 2 years after that in 2026, laptops must also be chargable from USB Type-C connectors.
+And 2 years after that in 2026, laptops must also be chargeable from USB Type-C connectors.

 {{% ref "table-summary-usb-specs" %}} shows a summary of USB specifications and maximum voltages, currents and powers.